Definition of Window Dressing in Accounting

 Following are some methods of window dressing in Accounting:

-- Inventory: Management can manipulate inventory valuation by increasing the value of inventory to increase the profitability of the company.
+- Inventory: Management can manipulate inventory valuation by increasing inventory value to increase the company’s profitability.

-- Depreciation: For increasing the profitability of the company by changing the depreciation method.
+- Depreciation: To increase the company’s profitability by changing the depreciation method.
 From the WDV to the straight-line method.

-- Capital Expenditure: Management can manipulate Accounts by capitalizing on revenue expenditures, by doing this debit side of profit and loss will decrease and the profitability of the company will be increased.
+- Capital Expenditure: Management can manipulate Accounts by capitalizing on revenue expenditures.
+By doing this, the debit side of profit and loss will decrease, and the company’s profitability will be increased.

-- Cash/Bank: Company can manipulate cash and bank balance at the end of the year by holding payment of vendor at the end of the year.
-By doing this at the end of the year balance of cash and bank will be increased.
+- Cash/Bank: The company can manipulate cash and bank balance at the end of the year by holding vendor payments at the end of the year.
+By doing this at the end of the year, cash and bank balances will be increased.

 Importance of Window Dressing in Accounting

 Management plans window dressing in financial statements of the company to show a better financial position of the company.
-Sometimes they try to revive the company by taking a loan from bank, by increasing the profitability of the company, and by showing good performance of the company, the financial institution will grant loan facility to company.
+Sometimes they try to revive the company by taking a loan from a bank, increasing the company’s profitability, and by showing the company’s good performance, the financial institution will grant a loan facility to the company.
 They don’t disclose this to their stakeholders because they will lose the investment coming into the company.
-The share price of the company will fall and shareholders of the company will start selling the shares of the company.
-Sometimes they create a secret reserve in a company for a specific purpose which they don’t disclose to every stakeholder of the company.
+The share price of the company will fall, and shareholders of the company will start selling the shares of the company.
+Sometimes they create a secret reserve in a company for a specific purpose which they don’t disclose to every company stakeholder.

 Advantages

-- The company can get fund from the financial institute by showing the better position of financials
+- The company can get funds from the financial institute by showing a better position of financials

-- By showing good performance it shows the stability of the company
+- By offering good performance, it shows the stability of the company

 - It influences the market price of the company.